For Black Americans, it's not a housing crisis. It's a chronic condition.

 Well, it reinforces a central problem, which is segregation.
 There are two issues.
 One is that some of these historically redlined neighborhoods are actually gentrifying.
 So because there’s no race-specific language in these sorts of legislation, it’s not clear who would actually be benefiting from these low-interest mortgages.

 The second problem is, in areas where they’re not gentrified, where they remain low-income segregated neighborhoods, what does it mean to guarantee someone the right to buy a house in an area where it won’t appreciate in value?
-That’s the whole issue in homeownership: It’s supposed to be an asset that accrues in value over time, that through its equity allows you to finance your children’s college education, that allows to you weather an unforeseen economic crisis, that allows for a comfortable retirement.
+That’s the whole issue in homeownership: It’s supposed to be an asset that accrues in value over time, that through its equity allows you to finance your children’s college education, that allows you to weather an unforeseen economic crisis, that allows for a comfortable retirement.
 So if a house is not in an area where it can develop equity over time and instead becomes a debt burden, then I’m not sure what the benefit is.

 Is there a simple fix that would improve these policies?